spacepy/dbprocessing/sphinx/source/scripts.rst

 Clears the ProcessQueue of a database.

-.. option:: Datebase The name of the database to wipe the ProcesQueue of.
+.. option:: Database The name of the database to wipe the ProcesQueue of.

 histogramCodes.py:
 ------------------